Leptogenesis in supersymmetry with one $L$ violating coupling: Estimating leptonic asymmetry and neutrino mass

 $\chi^0_{3,4}$ will have insignificant role in the generation of asymmetry and $\chi^0_1$ will play the major role as discussed earlier.
 However, the evolution of the number density of $\chi^0_{ 1}$ will depend on that of $\chi^0_{2}$ through co-annihilation channel.
-The number densities of $\chi_1$, $\chi_2$ and the lepton asymmetry are defined as
+The ratio of number densities of $\chi_1$, $\chi_2$ with respect to entropy density and the lepton asymmetry with respect to entropy density are defined as